Privacy and Medicine

 The 2007 Theresa Schiavo case raised the philosophically important question of when it is ethical to exercise privacy rights.
 A Florida court allowed spouse Michael Schiavo to terminate life support on wife Terri’s behalf, after the court found that Terri’s autonomous choice would have been to refuse life-sustaining care if she were hopelessly comatose.
 Since the age of twenty-five, Terri had subsisted in a “persistent vegetative coma”.
 Autopsy established that Terri had massive and irreversible brain damage, as her husband believed.
 Terri’s parents had doubted the diagnosis of hopeless coma and wanted their daughter alive.
 Assuming Michael Schiavo was justified in ignoring the pleas of strangers who wanted him to keep his wife alive, it is less clear that he was justified in turning down the pleas of his wife’s own parents, who urged Schiavo to waive his wife’s “privacy” and offered to assume complete responsibility for her care.
 What are the obligations of kin to honor the care and kinship wishes of fellow family members?
 What weight do privacy arguments on behalf of an incompetent spouse have in the face of parental claims?

-Privacy is a broad concept.
-Philosophers have identified several forms of privacy.
-Respect for recognized forms of privacy —informational (Section 2), physical (Section 3), associational (Section 4), proprietary (Section 5) and decisional (Section 6)—is an ideal of biomedical ethics for the conduct of clinical research and administrative practices relating to physical and behavioral health.
-Yet there is ample disagreement about the scope of the ideal.
-There is wide philosophical consensus about the importance of medical confidentiality, modesty and bodily integrity in all health settings; but substantial philosophical disagreement about the limits of personal autonomy or individual choice in fields relating to human reproduction and genetics.
-As the use of electronic data management technologies, health surveillance and brain imaging technologies expand, the range and complexity of important privacy questions in medicine are likely also to expand.
+Philosophers have identified and debated several meanings of “privacy” deployed in medical contexts.
+Respect for recognized forms of privacy —informational (Section 1), physical (Section 2), associational (Section 3), proprietary (Section 4) and decisional (Section 5)—is an ideal of biomedical ethics for the conduct of clinical research and administrative practices relating to physical and behavioral health.
+There is wide philosophical consensus about the importance of medical confidentiality, modesty and bodily integrity in all health settings; but substantial philosophical disagreement about the limits of personal autonomy or individual choice in fields relating to contagious diseases, human reproduction and genetics.
+Recently, sharing medical information with family friends and the general public voluntarily has supplanted norms of secrecy prompted by shame and stigma.
+Moreover, voluntarily sharing medical data is widely encouraged by researchers and officials to promote public health and precision medicine.
+As digital medical data technologies, mobile health care apps, telemedicine, public health surveillance, and brain imaging technologies expand, the range and complexity of important privacy questions in medicine will also expand.

-- –––, 1997, “Genetic Privacy: Emerging Concepts and Values,” in Genetic Secrets: Protecting Privacy and Confidentiality in the Genetic Era, M. Rothstein (ed.), New Haven: Yale University Press, pp. 31–59.
+- Allen, Anita, 1997, “Genetic Privacy: Emerging Concepts and Values”, in Genetic Secrets: Protecting Privacy and Confidentiality in the Genetic Era, M. Rothstein (ed.), New Haven: Yale University Press, pp. 31–59.

-- –––, 2003b, Why Privacy Isn’t Everything: Feminist Reflections on Personal Accountability, Totawa, N.J.: Rowman and Littlefield.
+- –––, 2003, Privacy Isn’t Everything: Feminist Reflections on Personal Accountability, Lanham: Roman and Littlefield.

-- American Association of Marriage and Family Therapists [AAMFT], 2001, AAMFT Code of Ethics, Alexandria, V.A.: American Association of Marriage and Family Therapists [Available online].
+- American Association of Marriage and Family Therapists [AAMFT], 2015, AAMFT Code of Ethics, Alexandria, VA: American Association of Marriage and Family Therapists.
+[AAMFT 2015 available online]

-- American Pharmaceutical Association, [APhA], 1994, Code of Ethics for Pharmacists, Washington, D.C.: American Pharmaceutical Association [Available online].
+- American Pharmacists Association, [APhA], 1994, Code of Ethics for Pharmacists, Washington, D.C.: American Pharmaceutical Association [AphA 1994 available online].

-- American Psychological Association [APA], 2002, Ethical Principles of Psychologists and Code of Conduct, Washington, D.C.: American Psychological Association [Available online].
+- American Psychological Association [APA], 2017, Ethical Principles of Psychologists and Code of Conduct, Washington, D.C.: American Psychological Association [APA 2017 available online].

-- Barbour, John D. 2004, The Value of Solitude: the Ethics and Spirituality of Aloneness in Autobiography, University of Virginia Press.
+- Barbour, John D., 2004, The Value of Solitude: the Ethics and Spirituality of Aloneness in Autobiography, Charlottesville: University of Virginia Press.